kayzhu/kayzhu.github.com/projects/index.md

 - - -

 ### [PyCon Canada](http://pycon.ca)
-I am one of the oragnizers for the first [PyCon Canada](http://pycon.ca), to be held November 9-13, 2012 in Toronto.
-I am also a contributor to its website [pycon.ca](https://github.com/pyconca/pyconca).
+I am one of the oragnizers for the first (2012) and second (2013) [PyCon Canada](http://pycon.ca) in Toronto.
+I was also a contributor to its website [pycon.ca](https://github.com/pyconca/pyconca).

 - - -